dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/speed_control.rst

 You need to affect the speed of the video clip without affecting the overall frame rate.
 Select the clip and :menuselection:`Add --> Effect --> Speed Control` effect strip.
 Click to drop it and press :kbd:`N` to get the Properties.
-Uncheck the *Stretch to input strip length* option in the Effect Strip section.
+Choose the *Multiply* option in the Effect Strip section.
-Set the Speed factor to be the factor by which you want to adjust the speed.
+Set the Multiply Factor to be the factor by which you want to adjust the speed.
 To cut the displayed speed by 50%, enter 0.5.
 Now, a 275-frame clip will play at half speed, and thus display only the first 137 frames.